aaronengland/quiz_builder/README.md

 ### AWS Deployment

 Upload the repo to SageMaker and run `notebook-ecr-image.ipynb` to build and push the Docker image to ECR.
-Then create an ECS Express service pointing to the ECR image with:
+Then create an App Runner service pointing to the ECR image with:
 - Container port: 5000
 - Health check path: `/api/health`
 - Environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`